-Evidence shows that displaced women are subjected to multiple risks of violence (including direct and structural violence) and discrimination across forced migration routes.8 Violence spares nobody, yet women and girls are disproportionately impacted due to their societal status and gender.
+Evidence shows that displaced women are subjected to multiple risks of violence (including direct and structural violence) and discrimination across forced migration routes.
+Violence spares nobody, yet women and girls are disproportionately impacted due to their societal status and gender.
 In particular, women are the primary survivors of sexual exploitation and abuse and gender-based violence - encompassing acts such as rape, forced impregnation, forced abortion and trafficking.
 Unaccompanied women and girls travelling alone may be at higher risks of exploitation by traffickers, smugglers and border authorities.
 Forced migrant women are also subjected to domestic abuse - physical, emotional and economic violence - and unable to seek support due to precarious visa status, isolation and fear of deportation.
 Girls are also disproportionately affected, encountering a range of protection risks, including child marriage, trafficking and forced conscription.

-- Raise awareness of protection risks among displaced women and communities to support their self-protection mechanisms. - Provide practical self-protection measures and information on risks of sexual and gender-based violence (SGBV) and enable forced migrants to self-report/identify as survivors by disseminating useful information and creating a safe and gender-sensitive environment. - Provide women experiencing SGBV with immediate case management support or referrals to life-saving services based on their needs.
+- Raise awareness of protection risks among displaced women and communities to support their selfprotection mechanisms. - Provide practical self-protection measures and information on risks of sexual and gender-based violence (SGBV) and enable forced migrants to self-report/identify as survivors by disseminating useful information and creating a safe and gender-sensitive environment. - Provide women experiencing SGBV with immediate case management support or referrals to life-saving services based on their needs.
 These may include practical material assistance, healthcare, safe shelter or safe spaces, legal counsel, psychosocial support, and spiritual care.
-Support should be available both in person and, where appropriate, remotely, given the likelihood that women may continue migrating before receiving such services. - Coordinate with other sectors to ensure that referrals are up to date, accessible, effective, timely, and safe. - Ensure the availability of female interpreters to support survivors of rape, in communicating their needs. - Engage with the key community-based actors (e.g. religious and community leaders, camp and school managers) to enhance protection and inclusion measures for women. - Advocate for 'speed tracks' for asylum in host countries for women and girls from countries with a track record of women's rights violations (e.g., Afghanistan). - Ensure that survivors of intimate partner violence (IPV) can apply for asylum independently of their husband's refugee application and experience of persecution.
+Support should be available both in person and, where appropriate, remotely, given the likelihood that women may continue migrating before receiving such services.